ttasterisco/ttasterisco.github.com/_posts/2015-07-26-general-framework-pwd-mgmt.md

 ---
 layout: post
 title: A General Framework for (Strong) Pass Management
 summary: My pass is stronger than yours.
-For non-technical people.
 ---

-Well, I had this in my mind for months but about a month ago someone [kinda beat me to it](https://news.ycombinator.com/item?id=9744058).
+Well, I had this in my mind for months but a few weeks ago someone [beat me to it](https://news.ycombinator.com/item?id=9744058).
 And in less words too.
-That's what you get for being lazy. \*sigh\*<br/>
+That's what you get for being lazy. \*sigh\*

 Anyway...

-(I hope) This is an informative post for non-technical people.<br/>
+(I hope) This is an informative post, specially for non-technical people.<br/>
 Thought I should write this down since it's a pretty useful thing and not widely spread.<br/>
 Do note that I am not a security expert.
 My name doesn't start with a R, S or A.<br/>
 Please discuss in the comments section how bad my advice is.<br/>